archivd/interview-prep/resources/markdowns/ruby_on_rails.md

 **Benefits:**
 - Cleaner, shorter URLs.
-- Easier maintenance and avoids “max nesting” rule (Rails recommends no more than 1 level of nesting).
+- Easier maintenance and avoids "max nesting" rule (Rails recommends no more than 1 level of nesting).

 **When to use:** Always prefer shallow nesting when child resources are meaningful independently (like comments, likes).
 </details>